matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 208) Database Primer?
 Answer: Databases provide organized and persistent storage for your data.
-To choose between different databases types, we would need to understand: Availability, Durability, RTO,.
-RPO, Consistency, Transactions.
+To choose between different databases types, we would need to understand: Availability, Durability, RTO, RPO, Consistency, Transactions.

 209) Database - snapshots?
 Answer: Let's automate taking copy of the database (take a snapshots) every hour to another data center in London.
 Lets